 9:45 AM - Erskine Clarke - American Missionaries in West Africa;Slavery;and the Civil War

 Follow the travels of a southern couple in Africa where the harsh realities of the trans-Atlantic slave trade lead them to become ant-slavery advocates only to be faced with the terrible choice between their newfound values and their homeland.

-10:15 AM - Megan Kate Nelson - Ruin Nation: Destruction and the American Civil War
+10:30 AM - Megan Kate Nelson - Among the Ruins: Charles F. Morse and Civil War Destruction

 Stones River National Battlefield